alexrobbins/cascalog-intro/slides/presentation.md

 # Cascalog

-The power of logic programming and Clojure, combined with a lot of magic
+The power of logic programming and Clojure, combined with a lot of magic.

 ---